 Jake pointed at the festooned sage.
 “You missed a spot.
 If you hadn’t eaten so much—” He ducked, laughing as Nettie threw a pillow at him.

 “It’s beautiful, and you know it,” she teased.

 Nettie lit tiny candles on the sagebrush, and they opened their few packages—tobacco and rolling papers for Jake, a music book for Neil, and a halter Jake had braided for Nettie.

 Then, Neil coaxed the sweet notes of “Silent Night” from his violin, and Nettie snuggled contentedly beside Jake.
 The melody filled her heart with the wonder and miracle of that night so long ago, and the soft glow of the candlelight transformed the little hotel room into the cozy, warm togetherness of a home.

-A native Montanan, Heidi Thomas now lives in Northwest Washington.
-She has just had her first novel published, Cowgirl Dreams, based on her grandmother.
-Heidi has a degree in journalism, a certificate in fiction writing and is a member of Northwest Independent Editors Guild.
-She teaches writing and edits, and is working on the next books in her “Dare to Dream” series, and blogs.
+A native Montanan, Heidi M. Thomas now lives in Northwest Washington.
+Her first novel, Cowgirl Dreams, is based on her grandmother, and the sequel, Follow the Dream, has recently won the national WILLA Award.
+Heidi has a degree in journalism, a certificate in fiction writing, and is a member of Northwest Independent Editors Guild.
+She teaches writing and edits, blogs, and is working on the next books in her “Dare to Dream” series.